A Foodcentric Life

 Calories: 154kcalCarbohydrates: 2gProtein: 6gFat: 13gSaturated Fat: 2gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gTrans Fat: 1gCholesterol: 186mgSodium: 306mgPotassium: 76mgFiber: 1gSugar: 1gVitamin A: 271IUVitamin C: 1mgCalcium: 30mgIron: 1mg

-Tried this recipe?Let us know how it was!
+Tried this recipe?Let us know how it was with a comment and leave a star rating!

-« Hawaiian Style Salad Recipe with Goat Cheese
+« Hawaiian Salad With Goat Cheese

 Comments